 Keeping Thyme Healthy

-These plants are extremely low maintenance and don’t have much at all to worry about when it comes to pests or disease.
-On the other hand, however, thyme helps attract beneficial insects like ladybugs which eat aphids.
+These plants are extremely low maintenance and don’t have much to worry about when it comes to pests or diseases.
+On the other hand, thyme helps attract beneficial insects like ladybugs that eat aphids.

 You can harvest thyme anytime by snipping off little bits at a time to use as needed.
 New growth will spring up and replace what you take in no time!